jillesvangurp/presentation-test-performance/slides.md

 - End to end testing your system from the outside.
 - As close to the **"real" system** as you can get away with
 - Fake/mock as little as possible
-- Touch as much of your system as you can
+- Touch as much of your system as you can.
-- Don't waste a good scenario
+- Don't waste a good scenario - add more to it.
 - It's all about testing **side effects**, triggering **feature interactions**, and the **unexpected stuff** that happens in the real world.

 ---

+## From Unit to Integration test

+### Pure Unit test

+Logic test, mock test,

-## Half-assed integration tests
+### ~~Somewhere in between~~ Half-assed integration test

-- Not quite a unit and integration test
-- **Pick one** and don't try to do both
-- **Half assed integration test**: not realistic, still slow, poor coverage: **worst of both worlds**.
-A bad compromise.

-> Jilles says: anything between a unit and integration test is a **waste of time**.
-You are not testing all permutations and your tests aren't very realistic.
+Whitebox test, database testing with sqlite, using fakes, ...

+### 'Pure' Integration test

+BDD, Blackbox test, Performance test, **Scenario Test**, Load test, Stress Test, Contract Test, Smoke Test, Chaos Test, Compliance Test, ...

 ---

+## Half-assed tests

+- All the downsides of integration testing without most of the upsides
+- Coverage is an illusion (permutations of inputs is like integration test)
+- Still slow and costly
+- But maybe less costly than a full integration test
+- A full integration test is what you want.

+### If only we could integration test faster?! ....

+---
 <!-- .slide: class="title-slide" -->
 ## Parallizing your tests

-- An M4 Max has 14 CPU cores
+- A M4 Max has 14 CPU cores
-- Why use only 1 of them when you run tests
+- Why use only 1 core when you run tests?
+You could be **14x** as fast.
-- Integration tests are IO constrained
+- Integration tests are IO constrained and spend a lot of time idling/waiting.
-- ⚙️ JUnit Parallel Options
+- JUnit Parallel Options

-- 💥 What can possibly go wrong?
+### What could possibly go wrong?

 ---